comunica/Article-ISWC2023-SolidQuery/content/solid.md

 <figure id="example-ldpcontainer" class="listing">
 ````/code/ldpcontainer.ttl````
 <figcaption markdown="block">
-Example in the Turtle serialization of a LDP container in a Solid data vault containing one file and two directories.
+Example in the Turtle serialization of an LDP container in a Solid data vault containing one file and two directories.
 </figcaption>
 </figure>

-Data vaults are meant to contain not only public data, but also private data.
+Data vaults can contain not only public data, but also private data.
 Therefore, users can configure who can access or modify files within their vault in a fine-grained manner
-using techniques such as [ACL](cite:cites spec:wac) and [ACP](spec:acp).
+using techniques such as [ACL](cite:cites spec:wac) and [ACP](cite:cites spec:acp).
 This configuration is usually done by referring to the *WebID* of users,
 which will be elaborated upon in the next section.

 ### WebID Profile

-Any agent (person or organization) within the Solid ecosystem can establish their identity by a URI, called a WebID.
+Any agent (person or organization) within the Solid ecosystem can establish their identity through a URI, called a *WebID*.
 These agents can authenticate themselves using the [Solid OIDC protocol](cite:cites spec:solidoidc),
-which is required for authorization during reading and writing of resources behind access control.
+which is required for authorization during the reading and writing of resources behind access control.
-The Solid OIDC protocol is fully decentralized, which means that anyone is free to choose or set up their own identity provider.
+The Solid OIDC protocol is fully decentralized, which means that anyone can choose or set up their own identity provider.

 According to the [WebID profile specification](cite:cites spec:webidprofile),
 each WebID URI should be dereferenceable, and return a WebID profile document.
 Next to basic information of the agent such as its name and contact details,
-this document should contain several links:
+this document should contain several links to

-- Identity provider to authenticate the WebID.
+1. An identity provider to authenticate the WebID,
-- Root LDP container of its data vault.
+2. The root LDP container of its data vault, and
-- Public and private type indexes.
+3. public and private type indexes.

 A WebID profile is allowed to be split up into multiple document,
 which are referred to each other using the `rdfs:seeAlso` predicate.